-Parents or guardians who wish to meet with a teacher or administrator are requested to schedule an appointment in advance, if possible.
+Parents or guardians who wish to meet with a teacher or administrator are requested to schedule an appointment in advance to meet during designated school hours.
 Teachers and administrators may not be available immediately for unscheduled meetings.
 By planning, you can minimize disruption to school operations and ensure we have the appropriate staff prepared to attend and address your concerns.